 What environmental and/or social characteristics are promoted by this financial product?

 The financial product promotes environmental and social characteristics by assessing underlying investments against Environmental, Social, and Governance (ESG) criteria using an ESG internal proprietary methodology, and by investing in issuers that demonstrate good environmental, social and governance practices.

+Corporate issuers

-Corporate issuers The investment strategy selects:
+The investment strategy selects:

 Corporate issuers with good or improving ESG practices within their sector of activity.
-The ESG performance of an issuer is evaluated against a combination of environmental, social and governance factors which include but are not limited to:
+The ESG performance of an issuer is evaluated against a combination of environmental, social and governance factors which include but are environmental or characteristics promoted by the financial product are attained.